 Judith Tyson, October 2017

 In recent years, the development community has become focused on how to stabilise fragile and conflict-affected states (FCAS), not only to enhance economic development, but also to safeguard international security and stability.
-Multiple factors interact to re-establish stability and resilience after conflict.
-Re-establishment of political stability and accountability and economic stabilisation are important.
-However, relatively few FCAS have managed to move away from conflict follow a long-term path leading to becoming stability and prosperity.
+Political stability and accountability as well as economic stabilisation in FCAS are important in this endeavour.
+However, relatively few FCAS who have managed to move away from conflict achieve this.

 Photo credit: Morgana Wingard/ UNDP.
 License: CC BY-NC-ND 2.0.